How to Jump Higher In 2019 – The Exact 8 Step Process You MUST Master To Start Jumping Higher This Week

 That means spending less time in the pause phase (amortization phase) which results in an overall faster time to complete the jump movement.

-To develop reactiveness a vertical jump program should incorporate exercises that stimulate what’s known as the stretch shortening cycle.
+To develop reactiveness your jump training workout should incorporate exercises that stimulate what’s known as the stretch shortening cycle.

 The stretch shortening cycle is a natural physiological stretch reflex combined with elastic energy in the muscles and tendons that can be developed through correct exercise prescription and programming.

-You would have witnessed the stretch shortening cycle in action when watching your favourite nba players jump to dunk or rebound.
+You would have witnessed the stretch shortening cycle in action when analyzing your favorite NBA players vertical jump.

 The overall impact that the SSC has on vertical jump height is directly related to both the speed and size of the stretch placed on the muscles.

-The popular Jumpsoles are a vertical jump training device that enhances the efficiency of the stretch shortening cycle.
+The popular, yet controversial Jumpsoles are a vertical jump training device that enhances the efficiency of the stretch shortening cycle.
 However, be warned.
 They can have some serious downfalls!